eugen0329/vim-esearch/README.md

 " Open the search window in a vertical split and reuse it for all searches. let g:esearch.win_new = {-> esearch#buf#goto_or_open('[Search]', 'vnew') }

-" Redefine the default highlights (see :help highlight for syntax details) highlight      esearchHeader     cterm=bold gui=bold ctermfg=white ctermbg=white highlight link esearchStatistics esearchFilename highlight link esearchFilename   Label
+" Redefine the default highlights (see :help highlight and :help esearch-appearance) highlight      esearchHeader     cterm=bold gui=bold ctermfg=white ctermbg=white highlight link esearchStatistics esearchFilename highlight link esearchFilename   Label